Recky-krec/2D-MazeGenerator/README.md

 # 2D-MazeGenerator
-A 2D maze generator that makes use of the "Depth-first search
+A 2D maze generator that is based of "Depth-first search" and "Recursive backtracker" algorithms.
+There is also a difficulty system [1-100] (working on it)

+## Required Libraries
+- SFML

+## Required Programs to compile
+- GCC
+- CMake

+## ScreenShot